GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Check recipe [DRY code for blocks in Javascript and PHP](http://localhost:8080/recipes/dry-code-for-blocks-in-javascript-and-php/) for an example on fetching data to render Gutenberg blocks on the server-side.

+= How can Gato GraphQL help automate tasks? =

+If you have the [**Automation**](https://gatographql.com/extensions/automation/) extension, you can trigger a hook when a GraphQL query is resolved (whether it was executed via a public or private endpoint, or internally via the [**Internal GraphQL Server**](https://gatographql.com/extensions/internal-graphql-server/) extension), and you can use WP-Cron to execute GraphQL queries every some period of time.

+This way, you can react to events and do something about them.
+For instance, whenever a new post is added on the site, you can send a notification by email.
+Check recipe [Sending a notification when there is a new post](http://localhost:8080/recipes/sending-a-notification-when-there-is-a-new-post/) to learn how to do this.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.